Parcel Locker Meaning

 What Does Delivered to a Parcel Locker Mean?

-A parcel locker is a containment unit that is larger than the regular-sized parcel units commonly associated with mailbox clusters.
+A parcel locker is a containment unit larger than regular parcel units commonly associated with mailbox clusters.
 Parcel lockers are often incorporated into the mailbox system or are placed near where carriers deliver mail and packages.

 What does “Delivered at Parcel Locker Mean?”

-If “Delivered at parcel Locker” is the latest status in your package’s tracking information, it means that your package is awaiting you in the locker, ready for you to come and get it.
+If “Delivered at parcel Locker” is the latest status in your package’s tracking information, your package is awaiting you in the locker, ready to come and get it.

 The method of opening the parcel locker will differ depending on how the mail system is situated in your building or the immediate community mail center.
 Also, not every parcel system is owned by the same company or carrier being used, so getting into the locker will depend on the situation.